Carole Baskin offers $5,000 reward for tiger missing in Houston

-Carole Baskin, founder of Big Cat Rescue and star of the Netflix series, "Tiger King," is offering a $5,000 reward in connection to the tiger that has been missing in Houston since Sunday, according to a video posted on her verified Instagram account.
+Carole Baskin, founder of Big Cat Rescue and star of the Netflix series "Tiger King," is offering a $5,000 reward in connection with the tiger that has been missing in Houston since Sunday, according to a video posted on her verified Instagram account.

 Baskin is offering the money to whoever has the big cat, provided that person will release the animal to a sanctuary that is accredited by the Global Federation of Animal Sanctuaries, and will work with the authorities to convict the people involved in the buying and selling of the tiger, Baskin says in the video.